Below you will find a list of frequently asked questions.

 The patient waits 2-3 days for private magnetic resonance imaging.

-We perform PET/MR examinations on every Thursday.
+We perform PET/MRI examinations on each Thursday.